 - Exposure to fracking fluid, flowback, returned, produced water

-If the cause of a workplace injury was due to faulty equipment or a negligent contractor, that person may be entitled to seek additional monetary compensation from a third party such as the manufacturer.
+Suppose the cause of a workplace injury was due to faulty equipment or a negligent contractor.
+In that case, that person may seek additional monetary compensation from a third party, such as the manufacturer.

 Morgantown, West Virginia Gas Drilling Rig Injury Lawyer

-If you have questions regarding an injury or untimely death which occurred as a direct result of work in the West Virginia oil or gas drilling industry, contact our office today for a free consultation.
+If you have questions regarding an injury or untimely death that directly resulted from work in the West Virginia oil or gas drilling industry, contact our office today for a free consultation.

 Robinette Legal Group PLLC 211 Everhart Dr, Ste 200 Morgantown, WV 26508 (304) 594-1800